-Ampersand’s Japan specialist David Wall reveals the top 10 secret travel experiences of Japan, which he discovered from his own explorations of this fascinating country.
+We reveal the top 10 secret travel experiences and hidden gems in Japan, which we discovered from our own explorations of this fascinating country.
 While some of these spots are truly ‘secret’, none of them are too far off the beaten track.
 The great thing about Japan is despite the language barrier, it is actually much easier to go ‘off piste’ than in other parts of Asia thanks to the bullet train and invariably honest and courteous local taxi drivers!

 1. Get your geta clogs on in Kinosaki